How Spirits are Made

 Brandy: Most commonly grapes, which are used for Cognac and the majority of aged brandies, but technically brandy can be made from any kind of fruit, in which case it will be called "apple" brandy, "apricot" brandy, "pear" brandy, etc.

+Aging a spirit in a barrel is one of the most transformative, and romanticized, methods in all of spirits production.
+But contrary to popular belief, barrel aging is not just about time (and longer isn’t necessarily better).
 Several other elements have an influence on the final product including the barrel's size, shape, condition, the species of oak, and the surrounding climate.

 General Spirits Information